Colour-Full/koa-server/README.md

 ## Custom server

-If you need more than the out-of-the-box behaviour, you can include the SPA server middleware in your own koajs server for example:
+If you need more than the out-of-the-box behavior, you can include the SPA server middleware in your own koajs server for example:

 ```js